 Small photo exhibition

-- The photos hang behind the Egyptian temple in the entrance hall
+- The works of art are on display behind the Egyptian temple in the entrance hall.

 In the second century AD, the Romans developed a more or less unbroken line of fortifications along their northern frontier.
 In England, this system of defences, known as the limes (Latin ‘border’), took the form of a wall – Hadrian’s Wall.
 From Katwijk aan Zee to the place where the River Moselle joins the Rhine, the Rhine itself constituted a natural barrier.
 In the east, the River Danube performed the same role.
 In the region between these rivers, present-day Germany, the Romans erected a defensive barrier, which is known as the Upper German Rhaetian Limes (OGRL).